Sunnykumarpal1/30-days-of-azure/README.md

  ### iii) Azure Synapse Analytics;-
   * It's new version of Azure SQL DataWare House functionality  and  it also supports Spark.
+ # DAY O6 OF AZURE FUNDAMENTALS
 # 5) Artifical Intelligence
  * Here we feed lots of real world data in programs and programs maek generlization about the data this is  known as training a model .
 When it's give new data it uses this generlizations.
   Eg:- Netflix gives recommentdation of movies to us using this generlization. services
+## i) Azure conginitivee Service
+ * It consist of pre-built AI tools .
+ * We can add AI  capabilities to the Application evenif we don't know thing about AI.
+    Types of Azure conitive service
+    i) Decision
+    ii) Language
+    iii) Speech
+    iv) Vision
+    v) WebSearch
+    Here vision category includes vision API which can classify images and face API  which can detect faces in images.
+ ### ii) Azure Bot SErvice
+  * It gives tool to create chat bot which is an intelligent  chatbot
+  * Which can handle simple support request for customers.
+ ### iii) Azure Machine Learning Studio
+ * If we have basic knowledge of ML then we can try ML studio.
+ * Which lets us train and deploy models without coding using drag and drop.
+ ### iv) Azure ML Service
+ * It gives full control of ML service like train, Packages, monitor ,deploy, validate.
+ * we can use python based  framework such as tensor flow or pytorch.
+ * Train model using Azure Databricks
+ * Deploy Azure kubernetes Service.
+ * It is the best solution when you need to build own customer AI application.
+### v) Integration
+For eg;- If we are using Blob storage and we are storing something in Blob storage and we need the notifications when the documents arrive we use Azure logic apps to to automate this kind of task using drag and drop.
+* We also use event grid to notify the azure logic app for event occurance.